ahkamboh/swift-mail/README.md

 - **User-Friendly Interface**: Simple and intuitive design for a seamless experience.
 - **Customization Options**: Fine-tune your message for maximum impact.

+## Benefits

+- **Efficiency**: Save time by letting SwiftMail handle the email writing process.
+- **Professionalism**: Ensure your emails are well-crafted and professional.
+- **Personalization**: Tailor your emails to suit your audience and purpose.

 ## Get Started

 Join us today at [swift-mail.vercel.app](https://swift-mail.vercel.app) and experience the future of email writing with SwiftMail.
+As we are in the beta phase, we highly value your feedback to help us improve and refine our app.

 Thank you for your support and stay tuned for more exciting updates!